K-PaaS/application-platform-guide-eng/install/application_platform/paasta_ap_min.md

 ex) uaa_client_admin_secret="admin-secret"
 ```

-Refer to the other CLI in the User Guide for how to use UAAC after installing PaaS-TA AP.
+Refer to the other CLI in the User Guide for how to use UAAC after installing PaaS-TA AP min.

 <br>